 When Can I File Chapter 7 Bankruptcy?

 Conversely, if you previously filed for Chapter 13, you only have to wait six years to file Chapter 7.
 The waiting period will begin on the commencement date of your previous case.
 Fortunately, there are some exceptions to the 6-year waiting period.
-If you paid your previous Chapter 13 payment plan in full you might not have to wait the entire 6 years.
-Additionally, if paid 70% of your payment plan in good faith, you may not have to wait to refile.
+If you paid your previous Chapter 13 payment plan in full you might not have to wait the entire six years.
+Additionally, if you paid 70% of your payment plan in good faith, you may not have to wait to refile.

 When Can I File Chapter 13 Bankruptcy Again?

-The waiting period to refile a Chapter 13 is less than it is to refile a Chapter 7.
+The waiting period to refile Chapter 13 is less than to refile Chapter 7.
 If you previously obtained a discharge of debt in Chapter 13, you only need to wait two years to refile.
 On the other hand, if your previous case was a Chapter 7, you will need to wait four years.
 The 4-year waiting period begins on the commencing date of the last case.
 Filing a Chapter 13 and Chapter 7 is commonly referred to as Chapter 20.

 How Will Bankruptcy Affect My Credit Score?

 Credit scores are based on a multitude of factors.
-One of the factors that determine the credit score is the amount of debt a person has.
+One factor that determines the credit score is the amount of debt a person has.
 Bankruptcy can assist with this by discharging debt a borrower may otherwise be obligated to pay.
 Another factor is open credit accounts with late payments; these accounts can significantly reduce your credit score.
 Fortunately, bankruptcy can assist with this aspect as well.
 If the debt is discharged in bankruptcy, the account should no longer be reported as an open delinquent account.
 For more information on how bankruptcy affects credit scores and how the score is calculated, click here.